DavidFirth/alt3/docs/_pages/leagues/spain-la-liga-primera.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

+This page will normally be updated at 22:15 (London time) on match days.

 {% include leagues/spain-la-liga-primera/alt3-table.html %}

 {% include leagues/key.md %}